Future proof network: Network Glossary Definition

 Future-proof network is a term that’s been around nearly as long as have IT networks.
 Organizations of all stripes naturally want whatever network gear they install today in their data center and throughout the wide-area network to last for the long term.
 That involves being able to adapt to future requirements as they come along and ensure your network and all connected devices and services have the capacity they will need going forward.

-Adhering to open standards is one way to ensure that kind of adaptability.
-Open standards generally give organizations the flexibility to mix and match hardware and software from different vendors as they see fit, rather than being forced to stick with the proprietary network operating system (NOS) and hardware from a single vendor.
+Adhering to flexible standards is one way to ensure that kind of adaptability.
+Flexible standards generally give organizations the flexibility to mix and match hardware and software from different vendors as they see fit, rather than being forced to stick with the proprietary network operating system (NOS) and hardware from a single vendor.

-Today, the concept of white box networking is a viable way of future proofing the network.
-White box networking involves using an open, Linux-based NOS on top of commodity white box switches.
+Today, the concept of flexible networking is a viable way of future proofing the network.
+Flexible networking involves using a Linux-based NOS on top of commodity bare metal switches.
 The switches come from the same vendors that supply major network equipment makers like Cisco and Juniper but have no software on top.
-That means customers are free to use the open NOS on whatever hardware platform best meets their performance and price requirements.
+That means customers are free to use the NOS on whatever hardware platform best meets their performance and price requirements.

 By putting switching and routing capabilities in software, in a centralized controller, SDN also enables enabling automation capabilities capabilities.
 Network services can be provisioned automatically in real time as new applications and workloads are added, with all corporate security and privacy policies applied.
 That kind of automation is another form of future-proofing, enabling organizations to grow without adding support staff, or enabling existing staff to focus on more strategic endeavors.